inzombiak/RandomMazeGen/README.md

 # RandomGen
-WIP Random dungeon generator
+Random dungeon generator

 A game I am currently working on with a friend requires randomly generated stealth levels with randomly placed enemies, treasures and power-ups.
 I decided to write a separate generator using C++/SFML, then port it to C#/Unity.

 Also includes ability visualize generator through the magic of \~\~MuLtIThReAdIng\~\~.

-Note: I'll add buttons after I'm done, until then bare with keyboard controlls
+~~Note: I'll add buttons after I'm done, until then bare with keyboard controls~~
+Note: I'll add buttons later

 ## Directions
  * R - generate new map